 Legg Mason in Focus

-Legg Mason (LM) is headquartered in Baltimore, and is in the Finance sector.
-The stock has seen a price change of 37.16% since the start of the year.
-The money manager is currently shelling out a dividend of $0.4 per share, with a dividend yield of 4.57%.
-This compares to the Financial - Investment Management industry's yield of 2.62% and the S&P 500's yield of 1.9%.
+Based in Baltimore, Legg Mason (LM) is in the Finance sector, and so far this year, shares have seen a price change of 51.63%.
+Currently paying a dividend of $0.4 per share, the company has a dividend yield of 4.14%.
+In comparison, the Financial - Investment Management industry's yield is 2.8%, while the S&P 500's yield is 1.86%.

-In terms of dividend growth, the company's current annualized dividend of $1.60 is up 17.6% from last year.
-In the past five-year period, Legg Mason has increased its dividend 5 times on a year-over-year basis for an average annual increase of 19.62%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Legg Mason's current payout ratio is 45%.
-This means it paid out 45% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.60 is up 17.6% from last year.
+Legg Mason has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 19.23%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Legg Mason's current payout ratio is 45%, meaning it paid out 45% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for LM for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $3.53 per share, which represents a year-over-year growth rate of 1,028.95%.
+Looking at this fiscal year, LM expects solid earnings growth.
+The Zacks Consensus Estimate for 2019 is $3.45 per share, representing a year-over-year earnings growth rate of 1,007.89%.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, LM is a compelling investment opportunity.
-Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+With that in mind, LM presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).